 Looking for the quickest / most delicious / and easy breakfast these Green Harissa Tartines with Bacon and Avocado are exactly that!
+Its basically avocado toast with Harissa sauce.

 These Green Harissa Tartines with Bacon and Avocado will satisfy every craving imaginable.
 The toasty bread, the spicy green harissa, the savory Smithfield Hometown Original Bacon and the smooth and creamy avocado mash up for a match made in What’s Gaby Cooking heaven!
 It’s exactly what I want to get my day started!